Yash-Singh-Pathania/yash-singh-pathania.github.io/_pages/about.md

 Hey there!!
 I'm a master's student in [Computer Science Negotiated Learning](https://hub.ucd.ie/usis/!W_HU_MENU.P_PUBLISH?p_tag=PROG&MAJR=T150) at University College Dublin.
 Before this, I worked at [Tata 1mg](https://www.1mg.com/aboutUs?wpsrc=Google+Organic+Search) as a Software Developer on [ODIN](https://odin.1mg.com/login), an inhouse  data science driven warehouse management software for medicine supply chains serviing about 100k orders in a day.

 I'm passionate about NLP and machine learning and have worked on various projects, including a [research paper](https://www.techscience.com/cmc/v70n3/44965).
 Want to know more?
-Check out my CV and projects tab on this site.
-Don’t miss the blogs section—I’d love to hear your thoughts!
+[Calendly](https://calendly.com/yash-pathania-ucdconnect/30min)

 When I'm not immersed in coding, I enjoy exploring various interests and hobbies that keep me grounded in the real world.
 I love to scuba dive 🤿 and play basketball 🏀.
 If you know any dive spots or want to hoop, feel free to reach out.
 Check out the [Misc](./misc) section to see what I'm up to outside of coding.

 Feel free to reach out at [yashpathania704@gmail.com](mailto:yashpathania704@gmail.com).
 Let's connect!
 I use Obsidian a lot, so this entire website is basically Markdown.

-**Fancy a chat?
-Book a 30-minute call here:** [Calendly](https://calendly.com/yash-pathania-ucdconnect/30min)

 Oh, and I’m currently in the beautiful country of Ireland! 🌍